-As we approach the 500 day mark until the 2020 Presidential Election, different discussions and actions are taking place that can send bookmakers into a swirl when it comes to setting odds for the 2020 election.
+As we approach the 1 year mark until the 2020 Presidential Election, different discussions and actions are taking place that can send bookmakers into a swirl when it comes to setting odds for the 2020 election.
 President Trump’s approval ratings may not be great, but he is still considered the overall favorite to win the 2020 election.
 Political pundits like S.E.
 Cupp continue to pound Trump, while his odds for impeachment seem to grow daily.

 Of course, looking back at the 2016 election, President Donald Trump had some of the worst odds at the beginning of the process and was projected to lose to Hillary Clinton.